amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/1-3-string-formatting.md

 ### Introduction

-In the previous activity, the math expressions were output seperately from the strings.
-Although this works, it doesn't look nice.
-In programming we format strings to construct complex text messages.
-In C#, there are two popular ways to format strings: _string concatenation_ and _string interpolation_.
+In the previous activity, we outputted math expressions separately from the strings.
+While this works, it's not very visually appealing.
+In programming, we format strings to construct complex text messages.
+In C#, there are two popular ways to format strings: string concatenation and string interpolation.

-String concatenation involves using the plus sign **`+`** to _combine_ data.
-For example, I can combining `"My name is "` with `"Anthony Mortimer"` using the plus sign.
+String concatenation involves using the plus sign ( + ) to combine data.
+For example, we can combine `"My name is "` with `"Anthony Mortimer"` using the plus sign:

 ```cs
 "My name is " + "Anthony Mortimer"
 ```

-A newer way to format strings is to use a feature called _string interpolation_.
-With string interpolation, you prefix a string with the dollar sign **`$`**.
-You then use the curly brace symbols `{}` to insert code expressions anywhere you want to execute code in the string.
+A newer way to format strings is through a feature called string interpolation.
+With string interpolation, you prefix a string with the dollar sign ( $ ).
+Then you use curly braces {} to insert code expressions directly within the string:

 ```cs
 $"My age in months is {30 * 12}."